Geroprotectors

 development of an assay in Drosophila melanogaster using the

-expression of molecular biomarkers that accelerates the ability to
+expression of molecular biomarkers that accelerates the ability

-evaluate potential lifespan-altering interventions.
-Coupling the
+to evaluate potential lifespan-altering interventions.
+Coupling

-environmental life-span-extending interventions in the fly:
+known environmental life-span-extending interventions in the

-ambient temperature, reproductive status, and calorie reduction.
+fly: ambient temperature, reproductive status, and calorie

-Lipoic acid and resveratrol were identified as being beneficial in
+lifespan in flies.
+Lipoic acid and resveratrol were identified

-our assay and shown to extend lifespan under normal laboratory
+as being beneficial in our assay and shown to extend lifespan

-conditions.
-We propose that this assay can be used to screen
+under normal laboratory conditions.
+We propose that this assay

-pharmacological as well as genetic interventions more rapidly for
+can be used to screen pharmacological as well as genetic

-positive effects on lifespan.
+interventions more rapidly for positive effects on lifespan.

 Resveratrol